sezanzeb/sezanlight/readme.md

 **configuration tool**

-GTK tool for color wheel selection, config editing, starting of screen color capturing.
+GTK tool for color wheel selection, config editing, mode selection.
 I want to use GTK because I'm a fan of xfce.

+Web Frontend that runs on the raspberry, which can be accessed from any device in order to set the color statically.

 **visualize sound**